-- (a) For a toilet pan located in a separate sanitary compartment, there must be a clear width of not less than 900 mm between the finished surfaces of opposing walls either side of the toilet pan; or - (b) For a toilet pan located in a sanitary compartment that is combined with a bathroom, the toilet pan must be located at least 450 mm from any other fixed obstruction, such as a basin or a vanity unit. - (c) A clear minimum circulation space of 1200 mm by 900 mm must be provided from the front edge of the toilet pan. - (d) Compliance with (c) must be determined in accordance with Figure 4.2.
+- (a) For a toilet pan located in a separate sanitary compartment, there must be a clear width of not less than 900 mm between the finished surfaces of opposing walls either side of the toilet pan. - (b) For a room containing a toilet pan, any fixed obstruction, such as a basin or a vanity unit, must be located at least 450 mm from the centreline of the toilet pan normal to the front face of the cistern. - (c) A clear minimum circulation space of 1200 mm by 900 mm must be provided from the front edge of the toilet pan. - (d) Compliance with (c) must be determined in accordance with Figure 4.2.